Spreading The Search

 Amid all the surfing and piracy that comes with boat trips the name "The Search" was decided on as the best way of summing up what they were trying to say.
 "It was perfect.
 We had always been on The Search," Brian added.
 "We just didn't know what to call it until then!"

 Returning to Torquay, they knew they had the right direction.
 Derek Hynd, Rip Curl's "surfer at large", helped brief photographers and subsequently conceived the "Search Sessions" idea.
-This was a bus of young surfers traveling the coast, picking up other young surfers and girls along the way and surfing it out on local beaches and having a party after.
+This was a bus of young surfers traveling the coast, picking up other young surfers along the way and surfing it out on local beaches and having a party after.
 This evolved into Gromsearch, still an international series for groms today.